G-PST/CommonEnergySystemModel/README.md

 ### Generate Documentation

-In order to generate the static website that will be published on g-PST.github.io/CommonEnergySystemModel, two commands will need to be run
+In order to generate the static website for local use or to be published on g-PST.github.io/CommonEnergySystemModel, two commands will need to be run

 First, to generate the asciidoc files from the linkML models, run (inside devcontainer)